jhbe/rpi-baremetal/README.md

     export PATH=~/cross/bin:$PATH

-Build a toolchain for arm-unknown-eabi with gdb support:
+Build a toolchain for arm-unknown-eabihf with gdb support:

     cd
     mkdir staging
     cd staging
-    ct-ng arm-unknown-eabi
+    ct-ng arm-unknown-eabihf
     ct-ng menuconfig

-and enable GDB in "Debug facilities".
+and enable GDB in "Debug facilities" and "hardware (FPU)" in "Target options", "Floating point".
 Then:

     ct-ng build